-9.3.3 Engineering Portfolio Formats
+9.2.3 Engineering Portfolio Formats

-Teams may document their summary portfolio with either handwritten or electronic documents.
+Teams may choose to document their summary portfolio with either handwritten or electronic documents.
 There is no distinction made between handwritten and electronic engineering portfolios during judging; each format is equally acceptable.

-- a) Electronic: Teams may use any electronic programs to create their engineering portfolio.
-For remote event judging, Teams must create a single file that is a sharable, online, non-editable version (such as a PDF) of their engineering portfolio.
-For traditional events, Teams must print their engineering portfolio. - b) Handwritten: Teams may create a handwritten version but for remote judging events, this is discouraged due to difficulties in scanning into a readable, sharable, online version.
+- a) Electronic: Teams may choose to use any electronic programs to create their engineering portfolio. - o For REMOTE event judging, Teams must create a single PDF file of their engineering portfolio. - o For traditional events, Teams must print their engineering portfolio. - b) Handwritten: Teams can choose to create a handwritten version.

+For REMOTE judging events, this is discouraged due to difficulties in scanning into a readable, sharable, online version.

-9.3.4 Engineering Portfolio Requirements
+9.2.4 Engineering Portfolio Requirements

-- a) To be considered for judged awards, a Team must submit an engineering portfolio. - Teams who do not submit an engineering portfolio will not be considered for judged awards. - b) The total number of pages for an engineering portfolio must not exceed 15 pages, plus a cover sheet for a total of 16 pages.
+- 1. To be considered for judged awards, a Team must submit an engineering portfolio. - a) Teams who do not submit an engineering portfolio will not be considered for judged awards. - 2.
+The total number of pages for an engineering portfolio must not exceed 15 pages, plus a cover sheet for a total of 16 pages. - a) Cover sheet may include the Team information and a table of contents. - b) Cover sheet may not include other engineering portfolio content. - Additional content on the cover sheet adds to the page count of the portfolio, meaning content on the last page of the portfolio will not be reviewed or considered.